python-can-define-radio/python-course/classroom_activities/Ch02_Advanced/01_numpy.md

 - np.linspace(start, stop, num=50, endpoint=True)
     - Returns `num` evenly spaced samples, calculated over the interval `start, stop`. (defaults to 50 samples if not specified)
-    - The endpoint of the interval can optionally be excluded `endpoint=False`. (default is True)
+    - The endpoint of the interval can optionally be excluded `endpoint=False`. (default is True if not specified)

 ```python3